blubecks/vagrant_test/README.md

 #MEAN development branch

-In this branch you can find a fast and small environment for your mean application.
+In this branch you can find a fast and small environment for your MEAN application.